jss-blazor/jss-blazor/samples/Styleguide/README.md

    - [`JssBlazor.Project.Common.Dev.config`][9]
      - Change `sourceFolder` to the root path of `Styleguide` solution.
    - [`JssBlazor.Project.Styleguide.Dev.config`][10]
+     - Change the `hostName` to the URL of your Sitecore instance if different from `styleguide.sitecore`.
      - Change the `serverSideRenderingEngineEndpointUrl` to the URL of your Rendering Host service if different than the default.
 3. Build [`Styleguide.sln`][6].